bgran/RSSFeedReader/documentation/hoursspent.md

 * 18.05.2015  2 hours spent working on app logic.
 * 19.05.2015  2 hours spent at paja.
 * 20.05.2015  8 hours spent on software logic and ui, and three hours paja.
-* 21.05.2015  4 hours spent on tidying and debugging code.
+* 21.05.2015  11 hours spent on tidying and debugging code and tests.